 And a few more suggestions…

-Remember that at some point, every nanny does tasks outside of her job description.
+Remember that at some point, every nanny does tasks outside of their job description.
 That’s a real world part of the job.
 Setting healthy boundaries doesn’t mean there’s no need to be flexible.
 It simply means you know and respectfully communicate your limits around your flexibility.

 Don’t bring your baggage from a previous job into your current job.
 Just because your last employer took advantage of you, doesn’t mean this one has the same intention.
 Give your employer the benefit of the doubt and come to the job creep conversation in good faith.